Derandomized Parallel Repetition via Structured PCPs: PCPs with Linear Structure

 \subsection{de Bruijn graphs as routing networks}

-The crucial property of de~Bruijn graphs that we use is that de~Bruijn graph is a \textsf{permutation routing network}.
+The crucial property of the de~Bruijn graphs that we use is that the de~Bruijn graph is a \textsf{permutation routing network}.
 To explain the intuition that underlies this notion, let us think of the vertices of the de~Bruijn graph as computers in a network, such that two computers can communicate if and only if they are connected by an edge.
 Furthermore, sending a message from a computer to its neighbor takes one unit of time.
 Suppose that each computer in the network wishes to send a message to some other computer in the network, and furthermore each computer needs to receive a message from exactly one computer (that is, the mapping from source computers to target computers is a permutation).
-Then, the routing property of the de~Bruijn network says that we can find paths in the network that have the following properties: \begin{enumerate} \item Each path corresponds to a message that needs to be sent, and goes from the message's source computer to its target computer. \item If all the messages are sent simultaneously along their corresponding paths, then at each unit of time, every computer needs to deal with exactly one message. \item The paths are of length exactly $2\cdot m$.
-This means that if all the messages are sent simultaneously along their corresponding paths, then after $2\cdot m$ units of time all the packets will reach their destination. \end{enumerate} Formally, this property can be stated as follows. \begin{fact} Let $\DBs$ be a de-Brujin graph.
+Then, the routing property of the de~Bruijn network says that we can find paths in the network that have the following properties: \begin{enumerate} \item Each path corresponds to a message that needs to be sent, and goes from the message's source computer to its target computer. \item If all the messages are sent simultaneously along their corresponding paths, then at each unit of time, each computer processes exactly one message.
+By ``processing'' we mean that the computer receives the message from one of its neighbors and sends it to one of its neighbors. \item The paths are of length exactly $2\cdot m$.
+This means that if all the messages are sent simultaneously along their corresponding paths, then after $2\cdot m$ units of time all the messages will reach their destination. \end{enumerate} Formally, this property can be stated as follows. \begin{fact} Let $\DBs$ be a de-Brujin graph.
 Then, given a permutation $\mu$ on the vertices of $\DBs$ one can find a set of undirected paths of length $l=2m$ which connect each vertex $v$ to $\mu(v)$ and which have the following property: For every $j\in\left[l\right]$, each vertex $v$ is the $j$-th vertex of exactly one path.
 Furthermore, finding the paths can be done in time that is polynomial in the size of $\DBs$. \end{fact} Fact~\ref{fac:routing} is proved in~\cite{L92} for the special case of $\Lambda=\B$.
-The proof of the general case essentially follows the original proof, except that the looping algorithm of Benes with replaced with the decomposition of $d$-regular graphs to $d$ perfect matchings.
+The proof of the general case essentially follows the original proof, except that the looping algorithm of Bene\v{s} is replaced with the decomposition of $d$-regular graphs to $d$ perfect matchings.
 For completeness, we give the proof of the general case in Appendix~\ref{sec:Routing-on-deBruijn}. \begin{remark} Note that the paths mentioned in Fact~\ref{fac:routing} are undirected.
 That is, if a vertex~$u$ appears immediately after a vertex~$v$ in path, then either $\left(u,v\right)$ or $\left(v,u\right)$ are edges of $\DBs$. \end{remark}